Product Catalog

 Profile extrusion

-Aluminum extrusion is the method of shaping metal into a desired profile, by forcing it through a die.
-It has varied usage in aluminum profiles manufacturing, which allows them to create an almost unlimited number of options and shapes of profiles.
+Extrusion is the process of shaping a material, such as aluminum, by forcing it through a shaped opening in a die.
+It is used in the production of aluminum profiles, which allows for the creation of almost unlimited variations and shapes of profiles.

-What does the extrusion process consist of and how does it work?
+What is the composition of the extrusion process and how does it occur?

-First, you need to develop project documentation, including all the necessary parameters: overall dimensions, cross-section, forms, alloy strength, etc.
+First, it is necessary to develop the project documentation, which will include all the necessary parameters: dimensions, cross-section, shape, alloy strength, and so on.

-As in any production, there are certain rules and subtleties of the process that should be taken into account in the preliminary preparation for profile extrusion.
-Therefore, it is important to get professional and qualified advice from the very beginning.
-With over 20 years of industry expertise, Alupro specialists are ready to offer you our knowledge and experience so that you end up with the best solution for you.
+As in any production, certain rules and nuances of the process should be considered when preparing for profile extrusion.
+Therefore, it is important to obtain professional and qualified advice from the very beginning.
+Drawing on 20 years of industry expertise, the specialists at Alupro are ready to offer you our knowledge and experience, so that ultimately you can achieve the best solution for yourself.

 Tags: Profile extrusion